 The IRS may cover up to $5,000 of accessibility upgrades — including a website rebuild.

-Many U.S. clinics can claim a federal tax credit for qualified accessibility “access expenditures.”
-PowerSURGE turns that incentive into a patient-ready ADA/WCAG website plus 365 days of compliance-minded upkeep (captioned media standards, accessible docs guidance, scans, and CPA-friendly documentation).
+Many U.S. clinics can claim a federal tax credit for qualified accessibility “access expenditures.” ⚡ PowerSURGE! turns that incentive into a patient-ready ADA/WCAG website plus 365 days of compliance-minded upkeep (captioned media standards, accessible docs guidance, scans, and CPA-friendly documentation).

-- ✓ What it is: A federal credit for qualified accessibility “access expenditures.”
+- ✓ What it is: a federal credit for qualified accessibility “access expenditures.”

-- ✓ Why it matters: Better accessibility = cleaner UX, less friction, stronger trust.
+- ✓ Why it matters: better accessibility = cleaner UX, less friction, stronger trust.

-- ✓ What we do: Build + document the work so your CPA has clean support.
+- ✓ What we do: build + document the work so your CPA has clean support.

 *Educational information only — not tax advice.
 Eligibility, qualified expenditures, and actual credit value depend on facts and tax liability.
 A CPA makes the final determination.